mobie/mobie.github.io/specs/mobie_spec.md

 		- `showImagesIn3d`: Whether to show the images in the 3d viewer.
 		- `sources`: The image sources that are part of this display group.
 Multiple sources should be moved apart spatially with source transform(s), e.g. grid, otherwise they will not be correctly displayed in the viewer.
 Contains a list of strings.
 	- `segmentationDisplay`:  The fields `opacity`, `lut`, `name` and `sources` are required.
+		- `blendingMode`: The mode for blending multiple image sources.
 		- `colorByColumn`:
-		- `lut`: The segmentation look-up-table for the segmentation coloring.
+		- `lut`: The look-up-table for categorical coloring modes.
 		- `name`:
 		- `opacity`: The alpha value used for blending segmentation and image data in the viewer.
 		- `resolution3dView`: Resolution used for the 3d viewer, in physical units.
 Only relevant if 'showSelectedSegmentsIn3d' is true.
 Will be determined automatically if not specified.
 Contains a list of numbers.